Get composting today using my handy compost guide. Soon you could be producing free plant fertiliser from your own kitchen and garden waste!

 You need to ensure the right ratios of material go in.

 Tumblers are rotating cylinders on a frame that can be turned to effectively mix the compost materials.
 This can speed up the process to give you finished compost in a much shorter timeframe.
 Simply fill the tumbler and then turn the drum every day or so for three months to aerate the compost.

 However, once the bin is full and the composting process starts, you won’t be able to add to it again.
 Tumblers are also small-scale composters and lack the added nutrition from worm and insect activity.
 But they are a good space-saving choice.

 It’s important to put in the correct mix of ingredients to get the best quality compost.
 The finished product should be dark brown in colour, have a crumbly texture and a slightly sweet, damp woodland smell.

-You need roughly equal proportions of green and brown waste to avoid ending up with a smelly heap of sludge!
+You need roughly equal proportions of green and brown waste, which will help to avoid ending up with a smelly heap of sludge.

 Rich in nitrogen, quick to rot and have a high moisture content.

 • Annual weeds and nettles • Veg peelings and banana skins • Fruit peel and pulp • Coffee grounds, tea leaves and bags • Cut flowers • Grass clippings • Soft garden prunings • Old houseplants/bedding plants • Rhubarb leaves • Natural wool/cotton fibres

 Rich in carbon, slow to rot and have a good, high fibre content.

 • Dry leaves • Shredded cardboard and paper • Eggboxes • Shredded hedge trimmings and wood chips • Dead plant stems • Animal hair • Straw • Wood ash • Crushed egg shells • Vacuum cleaner contents